 Learn how to add one-on-one meetings to your Engagez programs

-Using Engagez digital engagement platform, event planners/organizers can decide how they would like to facilitate meetings.
+Using the Engagez digital engagement platform, event planners/organizers can decide how they would like to facilitate meetings.
 One option is to let participants book meetings with one another by finding a participant’s profile and clicking the Book a Meeting link under their name.
 If the attendee has already indicated their available meeting dates and times, the meeting requester can select one of the open slots and a message will be sent to the other party.
 If the attendee has not set up specific meeting availability options, the requester can suggest a date and time.
 If they accept the meeting, each participant will get a notification and the meeting will be added to their schedule.

-If the participant prefers to utilize their own personal calendaring tool (like Calendly, HubSpot, Doodle, etc.), when another attendee requests a meeting, they will be redirected to the URL that they have specified in their profile to complete the request.
+If the participant prefers to utilize their calendaring tool (like Calendly, HubSpot, Doodle, etc.), when another attendee requests a meeting, they will be redirected to the URL that they have specified in their profile to complete the request.

 You can choose to open back-to-back meeting times or set up one meeting slot at a time.
-Adding a description will be helpful to notify the recipient what the agenda might be if other than general networking.
+Adding a description will be helpful to notify the recipient of what the agenda might be other than general networking.